Dophla evelina

-Dophla evelina, the red-spot duke, is a species of brush-footed butterfly found in Cambodia and South and Southeast Asia (Sri Lanka, Yunnan and India to the Philippines and Sulawesi).
-Many subspecies are accepted.
+Dophla evelina, the red-spot duke, is a species of brush-footed butterfly found in Cambodia and across South and Southeast Asia, ranging from Sri Lanka, Yunnan, and India to the Philippines and Sulawesi.
+Many subspecies are recognised.
 The species was first described by Caspar Stoll in 1790.

 Description

-Male upperside somewhat dark metallic green.
-Forewing: cell with two median sinuous short black transverse lines with a crimson spot between them, two similar lines beyond, one before, one after apex of cell; followed by a dark irregular transverse shading between the veins; apex of wing broadly and termen narrowly edged with an obscure dark shading.
-Hindwing with a slender black loop in cell; very obscure discal and sub terminal dark macular bands and the anterior third of the wing purplish.
+Male upperside dark metallic green.
+Forewing: the cell has two median sinuous short black transverse lines with a crimson spot between them, and two similar lines beyond, one before and one after apex of cell; these are followed by a dark irregular transverse shading between the veins.
+The apex of the wing is broadly and termen narrowly edged with an obscure dark shading.
+Hindwing with a slender black loop in the cell; very obscure discal and subterminal dark macular bands; and the anterior third of the wing purplish.

-Underside sap green, largely suffused with plumbeous grey.
-Forewing has the transverse black slender lines and crimson spot as on the upperside; a very obscure subterminal series of dark spots parallel to terminal margin.
-Hindwing has three crimson spots encircled by slender black loops near base, and a very obscure subterminal series of dark spots in continuation of that on the forewing, but obsolescent posteriorly.
+The underside is sap green, largely suffused with plumbeous grey.
+The forewing has the transverse slender black lines and a crimson spot as on the upperside, along with a very obscure subterminal series of dark spots parallel to terminal margin.
+The hindwing has three crimson spots encircled by slender black loops near the base, and a very obscure subterminal series of dark spots continuing that on the forewing, but becoming obsolescent posteriorly.
 Antennae brown; head with a crimson streak behind the eyes; thorax and abdomen greenish brown, beneath greyish.

-Female very similar, with precisely similar markings above and below, but the ground colour on upperside paler and especially pale on the terminal halves of the wings, in contrast with the darker basal portions.
+The female is very similar, with nearly identical markings above and below, but the ground colour on upperside paler, especially on the terminal halves of the wings, in contrast with the darker basal portions.